Tips for talking to your local candidate

 We recommend jotting down three key points you’d like to make during your conversation.
 Our communication guide will help to highlight some important focal points.

-3. Contacting your candidate
+3. Contacting your MP

-Now, it’s time to contact your candidates office!
-State your full name, mention that you live in their electorate and that you’d like to speak with the candidate about climate action (or another more specific topic).
+Now, it’s time to contact your MP’s office!
+State your full name, mention that you live in their electorate and that you’d like to speak with the MP about climate action (or another more specific topic).
 You may not actually get to speak to them.
 If that’s the case, make sure you leave a message to pass along (you can follow this up with an email if you like) and find out where they are likely to be around your electorate for meet and greets.
 Politely answer any questions the electorate officer may ask – they provide feedback to their MP about what the local electorate thinks or wants.

 4. During the conversation